 Skip to content

-Home / CNA Resources / CNA Skills & Clinical Help / Catheter Care for CNA Skills Test: Complete Male & Female Guide [2025]
+Home / CNA Resources / CNA Skills & Clinical Help / Catheter Care for CNA Skills Test: Complete Male & Female Guide 2025

-Catheter Care for CNA Skills Test: Complete Male & Female Guide [2025]
+Catheter Care for CNA Skills Test: Complete Male & Female Guide 2025

 CNA student in navy scrubs examining catheter care supplies at a clinical testing station while evaluator with clipboard observes in background

-Student Reality: “I failed my state exam today and failed catheter care.
+Working CNAs often find that the biggest challenge isn’t the technical skill itself, but understanding which specific requirements their testing provider emphasizes.
+One student shared: “I failed my state exam today and failed catheter care.
 My failure was in cleaning the labia during catheter care.
 I reviewed my textbook… Nowhere in the catheter care does it acknowledge cleaning the labia.”

 Complete Catheter Care Procedure: Male & Female